 - Butterfly cut the pork loin and lay flat onto a large cutting board.
 Spread the tapenade mixture evenly over one side of the pork loin, then roll and tie it securely with kitchen twine.

 - Combine the herb crust ingredients and apply all over the surface of the tied roast.
-Place roast on grill and cook for 1 ½ hours, or until the meat reaches an internal temperature of 155-160 degrees F. Since there is a filling, you'll need to cook the roast to well done.
+Place roast on grill and cook for 1 ½ hours, or until the meat reaches an internal temperature of 160 degrees F. Since there is a filling, you'll need to cook the roast to well done.